isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

     GROUP BY
       1 )

-Now we have 526 samples that have gene expression and appear in the somatic mutation table.
+Now we have 526 samples for which we have gene expression and somatic mutation calls.
 We are interested in partitioning this group into two parts: one with a mutation of interest, and one without.
 So let's gather barcodes for tumors with non-silent mutations in PARP1.